Clarifying a societal problem, its causes and potential impacts

 - What are the most important factors that explain the lack of access to prescription drugs?

-Methodological approaches to address question E3
+Methodological approaches (forms of evidence) to address question E3

 F. Understanding the impacts of a problem